Victor Willis: Political use of music

-Personal life
+Personal life and death

-Willis struggled with drugs for many years after leaving Village People and had several run-ins with the law.
-Following an arrest in 2006, he was given probation and ordered into rehab at the Betty Ford Clinic.
-In 2007, following treatment, Willis made his first statement to the press in more than 25 years, saying, "The nightmare of drug abuse is being lifted from my life ... now that the haze of drugs are gone, I'm thinking and seeing clearer now than I have in years ...
+Willis was a drug addict for many years after leaving the Village People and had several run-ins with the law.
+After an arrest in 2006, he received probation and was ordered to undergo treatment at the Betty Ford Clinic.
+After completing rehabilitation in 2007, he made his first public statement in more than 25 years, saying, "The nightmare of drug abuse is being lifted from my life ... now that the haze of drugs are gone, I'm thinking and seeing clearer now than I have in years ...
 I'm looking forward to living the second part of my life drug-free."

-From 1978 until 1982, Willis was married to Phylicia Ayers-Allen (now Phylicia Rashad), whom he met during the run of The Wiz, and who later played Clair Huxtable on The Cosby Show.
-He also wrote the lyrics and arranged the vocals for her disco concept album, Josephine Superstar, which featured the Village People on backing vocals.
-On November 17, 2007, Willis married a second time to Karen Huff, changing her surname to Huff-Willis, a lawyer and entertainment executive.
+From 1978 to 1982, Willis was married to Phylicia Ayers-Allen (now Phylicia Rashad), whom he met during the run of The Wiz.
+Willis wrote the lyrics and arranged the vocals for her disco concept album, Josephine Superstar, which featured the Village People on backing vocals.
+In 2007, Willis married Karen Willis, a lawyer and entertainment executive.